 Firstly, it started offering just food delivery.
 Now, Rappi provides many services such as e-scooter, payments, P2P transfer, movie tickets, and many more.

-It is currently possible to ask a Rappi delivery man to bring you something you forgot where you are, to walk your dog or to buy clothes and pay for services.
+It is currently possible to ask a Rappi delivery man to bring you something you forgot where you left it, to walk your dog or to buy clothes and pay for services.
 Additionally, you can also see live concerts, listen to music in streaming and playing video games.

 Instead of having several watered apps, you find a single ecosystem with the capacity to transact and with the last mile that arrives at the door of your house.